Martin Jørgensen: Club career

 Born in Ryomgård on Djursland, he began his club career at the local club IF Midtdjurs.
 Jørgensen moved to AGF as a youngster in 1989, where his footballing talent was recognized as he was chosen to represent various Danish youth national teams from 1991 onward.
 He made his senior debut for AGF on 8 May 1994 in a match against Silkeborg IF, and was a part of the team that won the 1996 Danish Cup trophy.

-His contract with AGF had a release clause permitting Jørgensen to leave the club on a free transfer in April 1997.
-He moved to Italy, to play alongside fellow Dane Thomas Helveg at Udinese in the Serie A championship.
-He helped Udinese finish third in the 1997–98 season.
+Jørgensen's contract with AGF had a release clause, permitting him to leave the club on a free transfer in April 1997.
+He moved to Italy to play alongside fellow Dane Thomas Helveg at Udinese in Serie A. He helped Udinese finish third in the 1997–98 season.
 After spending seven years at Udinese, Jørgensen moved to league rivals Fiorentina in August 2004, when the club bought half of Jørgensen's transfer fee rights.
 He proved to be a key asset to Fiorentina's offensive play and became beloved by the fans.
 As an attacking midfielder, he played close to the two strikers and during the 2007–08 season he also served as a right back for the majority of the season.
 He had important contributions for Fiorentina during that season, scoring two goals in the UEFA Cup fixture against IF Elfsborg, and being a key part of the 3–2 win over Juventus on 2 March 2008.

 Jørgensen's 2008–09 season was plagued by an early onset of muscular injuries that left him out of the team until February 2009.
 He stated that once his time in Florence finished he would like to return to Aarhus before retiring.
 Despite a difficult season, he signed a contract extension to remain part of Fiorentina until June 2010.
 Jørgensen scored a crucial 90th-minute equalizer against Lecce which secured Fiorentina the fourth and final Champions League slot.

 On 9 December 2009, Jørgensen scored the first goal in Fiorentina's 2–1 win over Liverpool at Anfield, his first career goal in the Champions League, after receiving a through-pass from Alberto Gilardino on a counterattack.
 Fiorentina claimed top spot in the group with this win, having already eliminated Liverpool a fortnight prior.
 On the second last day of the transfer window, 31 January 2010, Jørgensen returned to his childhood club, Danish AGF for an undisclosed fee.
 At that point he had six months contract left with La viola.

 On 11 November 2014, Jørgensen announced his decision to retire from football by the end of 2014.